meher12/mean-bootcamp/README.md

 6. Working with the File URL ***add image path to db***
 7. Adding Images on the Frontend
 8. Updating Posts with Images

+## Adding Pagination
+* Working on the Pagination Backend and Connecting the Angular Paginator to the Backend